dgraph-io/dgraph/wiki/content/get-started/index.md

 {{% notice "note" %}}Binaries for Windows are available from `v0.8.3`.{{% /notice %}}

 If you wish to install the binaries on Windows, you can get them from the [Github releases](https://github.com/dgraph-io/dgraph/releases), extract and install them manually.
-The file `dgraph-windows-amd64-v0.x.y.tar.gz` contains all the binaries.
+The file `dgraph-windows-amd64-v0.x.y.tar.gz` contains the dgraph binary.

 If you wish to run the UI for Dgraph you should also download the `assets.tar.gz` and extract them into a folder called assets.